k3s-io/k3s-ansible/README.md

 ansible-playbook playbooks/site.yml -i inventory.yml -e k3s_server_serial=1 -e k3s_wait_ready=true -e k3s_server_wait_etcd_voters=true
 ```

-The dedicated `upgrade.yml` playbook remains available and unchanged.
+The dedicated `upgrade.yml` playbook performs the same upgrade on its own, and rolls the servers one at a time by default.

 ## Airgap Install